2 soldiers found dead in a townhome; cause unknown

-HINESVILLE, GA - Police responded to an anonymous tip that lead them to find two active duty soldiers, dead.
+HINESVILLE, GA - HINESVILLE, Ga -- Police are investigating the deaths of two active-duty soldiers who were stationed at Fort Stewart.

+The bodies have been identified as 21-year-old Malika Jackson and 23-year-old Marquez Brown, according to Liberty County Coroner Reginald Pierce.

-The anonymous tip prompted police to respond to a townhome at 301 Rebecca Street in Hinesville, Ga at 9:00 p.m.
-Sunday.
+An anonymous tip prompted police to respond to a townhome at 301 Rebecca Street in Hinesville, at 9 pm on Sunday.

-Hinesville Police Department Chief Detective Capt.
-Chris Reid stated on Sunday night that the deaths did not appear to be natural.

-According to the Liberty County Coroner, Reginald Pierce, the bodies have been identified as 21-year-old Malika Jackson and 23-year-old Marquez Brown of Macon, Ga.
+According to the incident's police report, officers found the soldiers lying on the floor of the residence in a pool of blood.
+The report also said one of the soldiers had a large knife in his throat with his head resting against the other subject.

-Kevin Larson, a Fort Stewart spokesperson, confirmed that both soldiers were assigned to Fort Stewart.

-"Our condolences go out to the friends and family of the two soldiers."
+Fort Stewart spokesman Kevin Larson confirmed that both soldiers were assigned to the base.
+"Our condolences go out to the friends and family of the two soldiers," he said.

-The bodies of the soldiers were taken to the GBI Crime Lab in Savannah, Ga where further investigations will take place.
+The bodies of the soldiers were taken to the GBI crime lab in Savannah.

-Check back with 11Alive for new details on this breaking story throughout the day.

 (© 2017 WXIA)